CtrlK

 Distinctiveness Conflict Risk

-The mention of specific technologies (REST, GraphQL, tRPC) and specific concerns (versioning, pagination) provides some distinctiveness, but 'API design principles' is broad enough to potentially overlap with general backend development or architecture skills.
+The mention of specific technologies (REST, GraphQL, tRPC) and specific concerns (versioning, pagination) provides some distinctiveness, but 'API design principles and decision-making' is broad enough to potentially overlap with general architecture or backend development skills.

 2 / 3